 You may have noticed a small tattoo on the girls back, in the middle, on the image.
-This is the ‘glowing tattoo’ which was described in my story description.
+This is the ‘glowing tattoo’ that was described in my story description.
 The benefits you get from that tattoo is different per girl and can’t be upgraded or changed.
 The tattoos for conquering the wards don’t appear to do anything, they are automatic and doesn’t cost anything so they are more like her personal trophies.
 The two tattoos you get when you pay for 10 and 30 tattoos unlock new, stronger abilities which you can use on the map screen to aid you in your revolt against the Syndicate.

 Each girl has the same four initial abilities, but they are balanced differently.
-Whereas one girl may have the ability to ‘prevent Turf Wars and recruiting on the selected ward for 7 days’ at the price of 600 coins and a cooldown of 15 days, another girl may have the same ability but it costs 1800 coins and has a longer cooldown.
+Whereas one girl may have the ability to ‘prevent Turf Wars and recruiting on the selected ward for 7 days’ at the price of 600 coins with a cooldown of 15 days, another girl may have the same ability but it costs 1800 coins and has a longer cooldown.
 The four abilities are the one I just mentioned and; ‘a decrease in the alert in a ward’ (this allows you to stop an enemy attack, a red ward, without being hurt), ‘increase in honour’ (honour is basically your life bar), ‘recruit clansmen in a ward’ (instantly convert a group of enemies) and ‘recruit punks in a ward’ (same thing but with punks).
 The final ability is different based on what your character is balanced around.

 So, part of the strategy is working out what abilities to use (as they all cost money, the money you could spend on tattoos), how to combat the attacking factions, when to delay or suppress invasions due to the cooldowns and when to splash out on tattoos in order to aid the greater good.
 I found the game got much easier after I had unlocked the secret abilities on the second screen as you can increase the rate of PM drops and even instantly health yourself fully – although this does come with a 999-day cooldown before you can use it again.

-One final thing to mention regarding the abilities is the passive abilities you can enable or disable at will, once you have earnt them.
+One final thing to mention regarding the abilities is the passive abilities you can enable or disable at will, once you have unlocked them.
 As I stated above, once you complete each girl on each difficulty you unlock an item each time.
 These items sit in your HQ and you have a chance to turn them on or off before you start a new game.
 They will passively increase your ability to take over wards, increase the amount of money you earn and even slow down the rate you or the enemy invades.
 They are invaluable when you are taking on the hardest difficulties and really help you walk away with a victory more often than not.